SkillsUnion/tamkeen-cloud/3.1-microservices/core-principle-microservices.md

 **Real-World Practice**:
 - Teams build and deploy services they own.
-- CI/CD pipelines are isolated per service.
+- CICD pipelines are isolated per service.
 - Updates to one service don’t require system-wide redeployments.

 ---